Qiskit/qiskit-code-assistant-jupyterlab/README.md

 - JupyterLab >= 4.3.0
 - Access to either:
   - An IBM Quantum premium account
+  - A local LLM service (e.g., Ollama with Qiskit models)
   - A service exposing LLMs using OpenAI-compatible API endpoints

 ## Install